Financing Your Adoption

 Feng Li Li Foundation awards grants to Christian adoptive couples.
 No Website; must request an application by mail or phone: 180 Laurel Avenue, Forest, IL 60045 Phone: 847-482-0500

-God's Grace Adoption Ministry provides matching grants in the $2,500 range, or assistance with fundraising, for Christian families with annual household incomes of $60,000 or less.
+God's Grace Adoption Ministry provides matching grants in the $2,500 range, or assistance with fundraising, for Christian families.

 HANDinHAND Christian Adoption provides matching grants for Christian adoptive families based on donations received on behalf of the family from other family members and friends.